 George Walton

 George Walton began life very differently from many of our founders.
-He was born in Virginia in late 1749 or early 1750.
+He was born in Virginia sometime between September 1749 and February 1750.
 His father died near the time of this birth, and by the age of seven, he lost his mother as well.
-As a result, he was raised by his uncle in a family of thirteen children.
+As a result, he was raised by his aunt and uncle in a family of thirteen children.
 At just fourteen years old, he apprenticed as a carpenter.
-However, he educated himself and soon moved to Georgia to apprentice as a lawyer.
-Beyond all expectations, Walton pushed past every barrier to play a vital role in the founding of our country.
+However, he educated himself and soon moved to Georgia to apprentice with a lawyer.
+Beyond all expectations, George Walton pushed past every barrier to play a vital role in the founding of our country.

 George Walton, Signer of the Declaration of Independence